prainar/peer/11-messaging/README.md

 2. **Frontend Implementation**

-   - Build chat UI and message thread components using React and Tailwind CSS.
-   - Add form validation for message input.
-   - Connect components to backend APIs using fetch/axios or WebSockets.
+   - Build a UI to list all conversations or contacts.
+   - Add an option to start a new conversation.
+   - Implement navigation to individual chat screens (but not the chat UI itself).
-   - Display error messages and loading states for better UX.
+   - Show loading and error states for the conversation list.

 3. **Backend Implementation**

-   - Create Flask API endpoints for `/messages` (GET, POST).
+   - Create Flask API endpoints for `/conversations` (GET, POST) to fetch and start conversations.
-   - Use models (e.g., `message.py`, `user.py`) to interact with the database.
+   - Use models (e.g., `conversation.py`, `user.py`) to interact with the database.
-   - Implement authentication and secure message storage.
+   - Implement authentication and secure conversation management.
    - Return appropriate responses and error codes.

-4. **Database Integration**

-   - Set up a database (e.g., SQLite or PostgreSQL) for message storage.
-   - Ensure message data is stored securely and can be retrieved efficiently.

-5. **Testing**
+4. **Testing**
-   - Test the full messaging flow: send, receive, error handling.
+   - Test listing conversations, starting new chats, and navigating to chat screens.
    - Ensure the UI updates correctly based on API responses.

 ## 🧪 Bonus Challenge

 - Add an extra improvement, such as:
-  - Enhanced styling for chat bubbles.
+  - Enhanced styling for the conversation list.
-  - Real-time updates using WebSockets.
+  - Search or filter conversations.
-  - Improved UX flow (e.g., typing indicators, loading spinners).
+  - Improved UX flow (e.g., notifications, loading spinners).
-- Document your improvement in your own words at the end of this README.
+- Document your improvement at the end of this README.

 ## ✅ Deliverable

-A working messaging module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.
+A working messaging interface module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.

 ---